 - Understanding the expectations of your role

-- Organisation, prioritisation & time management skills
+- Organising, prioritisation and time management skills

-- Meetings skills and strategies
+- Meeting skills and strategies

 Workplace Support is often funded by an Access to Work grant.
-Click here to find out more.